Which AR-15 Caliber Should You Buy? 5.56 vs 300 BLK vs 6.5 Grendel 2026 (Cost, Ballistics, Ammo) header image

 Prevention: Color-code all .300 BLK magazines and uppers.
 Use distinct mag colors (FDE for .300, black for 5.56).
 Engrave or paint uppers.
 Never store mixed ammunition.
 Consider dedicated range bags per caliber.

-If you can't articulate a specific reason to go elsewhere, build in 5.56.
+If you cannot articulate a specific reason to go elsewhere, build in 5.56.
 It does everything adequately and nothing terribly.
 Other calibers are specialists, useful only if you have a specific need.
+Then pick the right barrel length for your 5.56 build.

 5.56 NATO · General Purpose